bloomventures/clojure-style-guide/README.md

     (println thing)))
 ```

-[^trivial]: Where "trivial" is deliberately left subjective
+¹: Where "trivial" is deliberately left subjective

 ## Namespaces